Infisical/node-sdk-v2/README.md

 - `position` (number): An optional position of the environment to be created.
 The position is used in the Infisical UI to display environments in order.
 Environments with the lowest position come first.

 **Returns:**
-- `ApiV1WorkspaceWorkspaceIdEnvironmentsEnvIdGet200ResponseEnvironment`: The environment that was created.
+- `Environment`: The environment that was created.

 #### Create a new folder